Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 As your developmental editor, I’ll provide two key deliverables: an editorial feedback letter and an annotated version of your manuscript.
 The editorial letter addresses the book's strengths and weaknesses at the macro level, while the annotated manuscript connects those dots to the micro level, showing how you can implement big picture feedback on the small scale and offering an actionable roadmap to revision.
 I work diligently to ensure that these materials exist in conversation—that way, you head into revision armed with both a diagnosis and a prescription.

-My developmental editing package includes:
+My developmental editing service includes:

 1. A one hour pre-edit Zoom to discuss what you feel is working about the manuscript, what’s not working, and where you could benefit most from my feedback.